19 Life Science Marketplaces Enabling Research

 R&D Crowdsourcing (open innovation challenges)

-Innocentive (Was acquired by Wazoku)
+Innocentive (Was acquired by Wazoku Crowd)

-Innocentive is an open innovation marketplace connecting companies — seekers — with a wide network of scientific or engineering professionals — solvers.
+Innocentive was an open innovation marketplace connecting companies — seekers — with a wide network of scientific or engineering professionals — solvers.
 Seekers can publish offers to solve a particular research problem for a fixed cash award — so-called “open innovation challenges”, while solvers can provide their offers to solve the problem.
 The platform has all the legal documents in place to make sure any intellectual property or confidentiality matters are in check.

 The company was founded in 2001 in Waltham, MA, with a major seed contribution from Eli Lilly and Company, and later in 2005, the Innocentive was spun out of Eli Lilly.
 Innocentive has a representative office in London, UK.
 To date, the project has raised $30.3M in 4 rounds of investment.
 In 2020, the company was acquired by another enterprise innovation platform Wazoku.
+This acquisition has combined InnoCentive's network of nearly 500,000 problem solvers with Wazoku’s innovation management platform, set on creating a comprehensive solution for global innovation challenges

 Life Sciences Marketplaces for Hiring Talent